 - a) Open the optical connection in enSuite and make a minor adjustment to the time in the DL230. - If there is no communication link to the DL230 via the optical interface, it must be established. (⇒ Section 3.1 Setting up the communication link to the DL230 via the optical interface, p.
-21) - Select Navigation on the left-hand side of the enSuite screen and then Parameterize online at the bottom of the navigation window. - In the top part of the device window, open the path Parameters > Date and time by clicking on the relevant plus signs. - Make a minor adjustment to the time, e.g. 10 seconds. - Click on the Transfer changes to device icon at the top of the enSuite window.
+18) - Select Navigation on the left-hand side of the enSuite screen and then Parameterize online at the bottom of the navigation window. - In the top part of the device window, open the path Parameters > Date and time by clicking on the relevant plus signs.